 The benefits available under this Special Provisions Expenses subsection are generally determined on the same basis as other inpatient hospital expenses, medical-surgical expenses, and extended care expenses, except to the extent described in each item.
 Benefits for medically necessary expenses will be determined as indicated on your Schedule(s) of Coverage.
 Remember that certain services require prior authorization and that any copays, coinsurance, and deductibles shown on your Schedule(s) of Coverage will also apply.
-Refer to the UTILIZATION MANAGEMENT section of this benefits booklet for more information.
+Refer to the <a href="https://linear.pubm/linear.pu